 - Being aware of your distance from a truck

 - Never driving after drinking or consuming drugs as this impairs the senses

 You also need to avoid aggressive maneuvers around trucks, such as swerving around them or cutting them off.
 Trucks take longer to slow down and maneuver so you could be increasing your risk of an accident.

 Contact an Attorney Right Away

 Following the tips above can help to prevent accidents with large trucks.
 If an accident does occur, it is essential to seek medical attention and contact a lawyer to assist further.

-The trusted Savannah personal injury lawyers at Roden Law are prepared to discuss your legal options in a free, no obligation legal consultation.
+The Savannah personal injury lawyers at Roden Law are prepared to discuss your legal options in a free, no-obligation legal consultation.
 We take cases on a contingency fee basis so there is no charge for our services unless we obtain compensation.